What Makes Buck so Fast?

-When Buck begins to build a build rule, the first thing it does is compute the cache key for the rule.
+When Buck determines whether to build the target for a rule, the first thing it does is compute the cache key for the rule.
 If there is a hit in any of the caches specified in

-.buckconfig, then it will fetch the rule's output from the cache instead of building the rule locally.
+.buckconfig, Buck fetches the rule's output from the cache instead of building the rule locally.
 For outputs that are expensive to compute, this is a substantial savings.
-It also makes it fast to rebuild when switching between branches in a DVCS such as Git or Mercurial—assuming that relatively few files differ between branches.
+This caching can also make it fast to rebuild when switching between branches in a DVCS such as Git or Mercurial—assuming that relatively few files differ between branches.

-If you are using some sort of continuous integration (CI) system, you will likely want your CI builds to populate a cache that can be read by your local builds.
-That way, when a developer syncs to a revision that has already been built on your CI system, running
+If you are using a continuous integration (CI) system, such as Jenkins, you should configure your CI builds to populate a cache that can be read by local builds.
+That way, when a developer syncs to a revision that has already been built on your CI system, a local build with

-buck build should not build anything locally, as all outputs should be able to be pulled from the cache.
-This works because the cache key computed by Buck when run on the CI system should match the key computed by Buck on your local machine.
+buck build can pull build artifacts from the cache.
+In order for this strategy to work, the cache key computed by Buck on the CI system must match the key computed by Buck on the developer's local computer.

 If a Java library's API doesn't change, code that uses the library doesn't need to be rebuilt

-Oftentimes, a developer will modify Java code in a way that does not affect its externally-visible API.
-For example, adding or removing private methods, as well as modifying the implementation of existing methods (regardless of their visibility), does not change the API of a Java file.
+Developers often modify Java code in ways that do not affect the code's externally-visible API.
+For example, adding or removing private methods, or modifying the implementation of existing methods—regardless of their visibility—does not change the API exposed by the Java file.